Harold Kasket

 Harold Kasket (26 July 1926 – 20 January 2002) was an English actor in theatre, films and later television from the 1940s.
-Kasket usually played Arabs or mainland European types in many films and TV programmes such as Maigret, The Saint, Danger Man, Z-Cars, Department S and The Tomorrow People.
+Kasket usually played Arabs or mainland European types in many films and TV programmes such as Maigret, The Saint, Danger Man, Z-Cars, The Avengers, Department S as Korlandt in the episode The Perfect Operation, The Tomorrow People.

 His theatre work included appearances with Laurence Olivier and Vivien Leigh on Broadway in Caesar and Cleopatra in 1951; and playing Uncle Ben opposite Warren Mitchell at the National Theatre in Death of a Salesman in 1979.

 His last role was in the TV mini series War and Remembrance (1988).

 He died in his native London.